Report on the Audit of Financial Statement Qualified Opinion

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the Basis for QualifiedOpinion section of our report the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair viewin conformity with the accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31st 2019 and its loss changes in equity and its cashflows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the Basis for QualifiedOpinion section of our report the aforesaid financial statements give the informationrequired by the Companies Act 2013 in the manner so required and give a true and fair viewin conformity with the accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31st 2019 and its loss changes in equity and its cashflows for the year ended on that date.

 Our opinion is not modified in respect of this matter.

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the financial year ended onMarch312019.
 These matters were addressed in the context of our audit of the financialstatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.
 In addition to the matter described in the basis forqualified opinion paragraph and Material Uncertainty related to going concern paragraphherein above we have determined the matters described below to be the key audit mattersto be communicated in our report.

 |1.
 The company has made the provision for gratuity and leave encashment on the basis of report obtained from external experts.
 Refer Notes 17 and 34(v) to the Financial Statements ||Principal Audit Procedures Our Audit procedure was in accordance with Standard on Auditing issued by the Institute of Chartered Accountant of India in this respect; accordingly we have obtained the report of actuary for valuation of provision of gratuity and leave encashment.
 The report of actuarial valuation was done by one of fellow member of the Institute of Actuaries of India.
 We have also checked the input given to the expert by the company.
 The liabilities pertaining to that remains unfunded. |